tmai110605/TongueTriage/README.md

-# TongueTriage: Continuous Concordance Score (CCS) for TCM Tongue Diagnosis
+# CCS: A Continuous Spatial-Semantic Concordance Score for Robust Evaluation of Object Detection Models

 ## Citation